Lossless Compression with Probabilistic Circuits: Conclusions

 \paragraph{Ethics and Reproducibility Statement} We are not aware of any ethical concerns of our research.
-To facilitate reproducibility, we have uploaded our code to the following anonymous link: \url{https://github.com/pccompression/pccompression}.
+To facilitate reproducibility, we have uploaded our code to the following GitHub repo: \url{https://github.com/Juice-jl/PressedJuice.jl}.
 In addition, we have provided detailed algorithm tables \cref{alg:top-down-prob,alg:compute-marginals} for all proposed algorithms, and elaborated each step in detail in the main text (\cref{sec:fast-and-optimal}).
-Formal proofs of all theorems, and details of all experiments (\eg hardward specifications, hyperparameters) are provided in the appendix.
+Formal proofs of all theorems, and details of all experiments (\eg hardware specifications, hyperparameters) are provided in the appendix.

 \allowdisplaybreaks[4]